 Serving in Boston

-While Boston is widely known for being a vibrant center for academia, business, tech and medicine, some students in Boston face significant challenges every day.
-As the largest school district in Massachusetts, the Boston School District serves more than 15,000 students across 125 schools.
+While Boston is known for being a vibrant center for academic, business, tech, and medicine, some students face significant education inequities and challenges every day.
+As the largest school district in Massachusetts, Boston Public Schools enrolls more than 53,000 students across 125 schools.

 I came into my service experience with an open mind and heart and left humbled, with a passion for doing my part as a citizen and leader in my community to support positive change.